Multipartite Bell-GHZ nonclassicality from interwoven frustrated down-conversion

-Note that if in an experiment due to some imperfections we get less than perfect visibility of the interference, that is we have $P(on,on,on)=2|g|^6(1+V\cos{(\phi_A+\phi_B+\phi_C)})$, then the above formulas imply that we must have $V>1/2$ to violate local realism.
-The threshold visibility to violate local realism may be further increased by any noise in the experiment, and less than perfect alignment, which would degrade the "path identity".
-The other factor which would increase it is detection inefficiency.
+If in an experiment due to some imperfections we get less than perfect visibility of the interference, that is we have $P(on,on,on)=2|g|^6(1+V\cos{(\phi_A+\phi_B+\phi_C)})$, then the above formulas imply that we must have $V>1/2$ to violate local realism.
+The threshold visibility to violate local realism may be further increased by any noise in the experiment, and less than perfect alignment degrading the "path identity".
+The other factor increasing it is detection inefficiency.
 However, these are standard problems of all Bell-GHZ experiments.

-The considered lifted CH inequality is still a tripartite inequality even if this seems that one party, Charlie, enters it somehow trivially.
-In fact, he has only one setting, so this is an unusual tripartite inequality.
-Note that, if one uses the $C$ (off) setting for Charlie then the inequality is not violated.
-The $C'$ (on) setting allows the quantum interference present in the term $P(A',B',C')$ to enter the lifted inequality.
+The lifted CH inequality (\ref{CH-INEQ}) is a tripartite inequality even as this seems that one party, Charlie, enters it somehow trivially: he uses only one setting.
+If one uses the $C$ (off) setting instead, the inequality is not violated, as it then does not contain the interference term (\ref{PROBS-END}).

-One could get a more symmetric inequality if one sums 3 inequalities corresponding to a lifting involving each of the parties.
-This leads to the following inequality

-where $CH^{X'}$ stands for lifting the CH expression for two observers who are not $\cal X$ by adding a conjunction with event $X'$ for the {\em on} setting of the observer $\cal X$ to all probabilities of the original CH inequality.
-In this way one gets back the case in which each party has two settings.
-Due to the symmetry of the configuration all of the inequalities $CH^{X'}$ will be violated for the same phases.
-Thus, the symmetrized inequality will be violated for all phases for which the three initial ones are.
+One gets a symmetric inequality by summing the inequalities with liftings involving each of the parties: $ CH^{A'}+CH^{B'}+CH^{C'}\leq 0. $ Here $CH^{X'}$ stands for lifting the CH expression for two observers who are not $X$ by adding a conjunction with the event $X'=A',B'.C'$ for the {\em on} setting of the observer $\cal X=\cal A, \cal B, \cal C$ to all probabilities of the original CH inequality.
+Now each party has two settings.
+Due to the symmetry of the configuration all of the inequalities $CH^{X'}$ are violated for the same phases, and so is the symmetric inequality.

-As a further step one can try to prove \textit{genuine $n$-partite ``nonlocality"} \cite{Svetlichny87} for the discussed correlations.
-In fact for the sum of these 3 lifted inequalities one can find a bound for detecting genuine $3$-partite violation of local realism.
-In \cite{Curchod19} such bound was derived giving the following inequality for our scenario:
+The correlations reveal \textit{genuine $n$-partite ``nonlocality"} \cite{Svetlichny87}.
+For the sum of these three lifted inequalities one can find a bound for detecting genuine $3$-partite violation of local realism, see \cite{Curchod19}.
+It reads

-The authors of \cite{Curchod19} used an inequality different from CH but algebraically equivalent to it, and thus we can use the result directly.
-One can observe that for maximal violation of each $CH^{X'}$ we use maximal destructive interference for which based on (\ref{PROBS-END}) we have $P(A',B',C')=0$.
-Thus, in this scenario, we also detect genuine $3$-partite violation of local realism.
-However the threshold visibility for that is slightly higher, and reads $V_{gen}= 5/8$.
+In \cite{Curchod19} is used an inequality different from CH but is algebraically equivalent to it.
+The maximal violation of each $CH^{X'}$ is for the fully destructive interference, thet is for $P(A',B',C')=0$.
+Thus, we have a genuine $3$-partite violation of local realism.
+However the threshold visibility for that is higher, and reads $V_{gen}= 5/8$.